soup-bowl/Modoki-Firefox/README.md

 ![Firefox screenshot running Modern Modoki](https://user-images.githubusercontent.com/11209477/118549747-ccbc6780-b753-11eb-96e2-a6d297f3da1c.png)
 This project aims to bring the Modern Modoki (or close in appearance) theme back to Firefox using the amazing Redmond Firefox theme base, via Firefox's remaining UserChrome interface.

+The theme is primarily designed with the [Chicago95](https://github.com/grassmunk/Chicago95) Linux theme in mind.

 If you're using Pale Moon browser, there's a fork of the original extension which is the best way to use Modern Modoki.

 If you want compact density in Proton, set `browser.uidensity` to `1` ([source](https://www.omgubuntu.co.uk/2021/06/firefox-89-released-with-brand-new-look)).